Down payment assistance programs and grants

 - Matched savings programs

-Depending on your lender and what other financing options are available in your area, you might be able to secure a second, low-interest loan in addition to your mortgage.
-The funds from this loan can be used to cover the costs of a down payment, or other mortgage expenses and closing costs.
+Depending on your lender and financing options, you might be able to secure a second, low-interest loan in addition to your mortgage.
+The funds from this loan can be used to cover the costs of a down payment, closing costs and other mortgage expenses.

 Just like with your mortgage, a low-interest loan would come with its own amortization schedule and use your home as collateral.
 Low-interest financing might help get your mortgage across the finish line, but you’ll be making two mortgage payments each month.